Eddy Wally

-Eduard Van De Walle (12 July 1932 – 6 February 2016), known by his stage name Eddy Wally, was a Belgian schlager singer from Zelzate, East Flanders, and the once self-proclaimed "Voice of Europe".
+Eduard Van De Walle (12 July 1932 – 6 February 2016), known by his stage name Eddy Wally, was a Belgian schlager singer and actor from Zelzate, East Flanders, and the once self-proclaimed "Voice of Europe".

-As a crooner and showman, Eddy Wally toured worldwide, from China, to Australia, all of Europe and the United States, and even 24 tour dates in 1979 within the USSR.
+Wally enjoyed a somewhat polarizing reputation in Flanders, with most of his songs being characterized as unintentional comedy.
+Due to his limited vocal talent and naïve, cheesy lyrics, he could be compared with an outsider musician.
+On the other hand, he managed to sustain a successful career in the Flemish media for half a century.
+Wally also toured worldwide, including China, Australia, all of Europe, the United States, and the USSR.
 As Eddy Wally was short, he tended to use outside chairs in his act.

 Eddy Wally was best known for his song "Chérie" which became a double-platinum hit.
 Wally was also known for "Ik spring uit een vliegmachien" ("I'll jump out of an aeroplane"), and "Dans Mi Amor".

 Attire and cultural iconography

 On and off stage, Wally usually wore flashy, shiny, expensive outfits, characterized by a camp and kitsch style reminiscent of Liberace.
 In 2004, Eddy Wally's wardrobe was acquired by the Stedelijk Modemuseum van Hasselt, and was displayed under the title "Eddy Wally's Geweldige Garderobe".
 The exhibition comprised 115 custom made outfits, valued at up to $5,300 apiece.

 In October 2009, famed Belgian artist Kamagurka proclaimed:

-It's still discussed whether or not Eddy Wally was a stereotype.
-Jan Van Rompaey, a former host of many human interest programs and talkshows on Belgian television, interviewed Wally many times.
-According to him, Wally had a limited vocabulary and was not a stereotype, although he exaggerated his eccentricity.
+It's still discussed whether or not Eddy Wally was an act.
+Jan Van Rompaey, a former host of many human-interest programs and talk shows on Belgian television, interviewed Wally many times.
+According to him, Wally had a limited vocabulary and was not an act, although he exaggerated his eccentricity.
 Kamagurka reached a similar conclusion and insinuated Wally acted strange "because people expected this from a famous person".
 Kamagurka also revealed Wally had some kind of dyslexia and wrote all of his lyrics in his own phonetic transcription language.
-Wally also had trouble learning scripted lines, even the most simple ones.
+Wally also had trouble learning scripted lines, even the simplest ones.

 Wally was also known for a video posted on YouTube in 2007 by a person from the community of him exclaiming "Wow" and winking.
 This had gained worldwide recognition and had become a meme, which many other YouTube users began to use in their videos for comedy.

-The novelist Deborah Bishop is currently writing Wally's biography 'Wow!'.
+At some point in time, the novelist Deborah Bishop was writing a biography of Wally, entitled Wow!.